Register a plug-in to be deployed on-premise

 - On the development computer, build the plug-in code.
 Do not include debug information.
 Optimize the plug-in for performance.

-- Register the plug-in in the Dynamics 365 for Customer Engagement apps server database.
+- Register the plug-in in the Dynamics 365 Server database.

-- Using the Dynamics 365 for Customer Engagement web application, create a solution or use an existing one, and add the plug-in to that solution.
+- Using the Dynamics 365 Customer Engagement (on-premises) web application, create a solution or use an existing one, and add the plug-in to that solution.

 - After you have added any other desired components to the solution, export the solution.